Etlingera venusta (Ridl.) R.M.Sm.

 Bloom Time: January to May

-Etlingera venusta is sometimes called, the world's most beautiful Ginger.
-Its cerise shaped overlapping bracts create a rose-shaped flowered inflorescence.
-It has a lovely porcelain pink and white basal inflorescences up to 2 feet (60 cm) tall.
+Etlingera venusta is sometimes called the world's most beautiful Ginger.
+Its cerise-shaped, overlapping bracts create a rose-shaped flowered inflorescence.
+It has lovely porcelain pink and white, up to 2 feet (60 cm) tall basal inflorescences.
 The pink and white "petals" are actually bracts, which later reveal small true flowers inside.
-Exotic blooms are long-lasting and like other Gingers, it provides a beautiful tropical look.
+Exotic blooms are long-lasting, and like other Gingers, it provides a beautiful tropical look.
 Blooms from January to May.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).